krumkach/Escape_The_Cell_2.0_Windows/README.md

 Usage:

 Download and run the setup file to install the game on your device.
-Feel free to explore, modify, or expand upon it!

 Contribution & Links: